ecnepsnai/otto/docs/introduction.md

 Welcome to Otto!
 Where things are "Ottomatic Beyond Belief!"

 Otto is a way for you to run scripts on remote hosts from a single server.
-It supports most Unix like systems, including: Linux, BSD (Open, Free, and Net), macOS, and Solaris.
+It currently supports Linux and most BSD systems.

 There are two components to Otto: The Server and Client.